 The first two journeys start and end in Syrian Antioch.
 The third journey starts in Antioch and ends in Jerusalem.
 The fourth journey starts in Jerusalem and ends in Rome.
-See also Paul's trips to Jerusalem.
+You can read more about Paul's trips to Jerusalem.

-Meanwhile in Ephesus, Priscilla and Aquila help Apollos.
+3 Meanwhile in Ephesus, Priscilla and Aquila help Apollos

 ¶ "Now a certain Jew named Apollos, a native of Alexandria, came to Ephesus.
 He was an eloquent man, mighty in the Scriptures.
 He had been instructed in the way of the Lord.
 Fervent in spirit, he spoke and taught accurately the things concerning Jesus —with the exception that he knew only the baptism of John.
 Apollos began to speak out boldly in the synagogue.
 But when Priscilla and Aquila heard him, they took him aside, and explained to him the way of God more accurately."(Acts 18:24-26).

 More accurately.
 Before describing the third missionary journey in detail, Luke takes us back to Ephesus where Paul had left Aquila and Priscilla.
 God has other workers besides Paul.
 Here we are introduced to Apollos.
 He is described as “teaching accurately” the things about Jesus, and as “mighty in the scriptures”.
 It comes as a surprise, therefore, that he did not know of baptism in the name of Christ as distinct from the baptism of John the Baptizer.
 Another surprise is that Priscilla and Aquilla did not contend with Apollos, or treat him as a false teacher, or have his ministry curtailed, or disfellowship him.
 Rather, they did the positive and fruitful thing: they privately instructed him to make his accuracy more accurate, and his might in the scriptures more mighty!
 And Apollos was glad to be improved.